Zabi82/KafkaLab/README.md

 Now run the consumer again and recheck the above command and notice that the lag is now 0 in both partitions as all messages are consumed

+### Exercise 7 - Kafka Streaming Example

+Load sample weather data from resources/weather-data.csv (key value pair of date and temperature in celsius) to a topic daily_temperature_celsius
+(Run StreamProducer.java in com.kafka.lab.stream.solution package)

+Using Kafka Stream convert the celsius value farenheit and write results to a new topic daily_temperature_farenheit

+Filter all temperatures greater than 31 degree celsius and write to new topic hot_days

+Refer to the partial java classes and the full solution in com.kafka.lab.stream.partial and com.kafka.lab.stream.soluton packages respectively